 Instructor McNamara was born and raised in Massachusetts, but now lives in Roanoke, Virginia with his wife and son.
 He served in the United States Air Force from 1988-1998, where he was a Security Forces Specialist and was assigned as a member of the security detail on-board Air Force One from 1995-1998.
 After his military service, Instructor McNamara spent the next 20 years in law enforcement in Virginia as a patrol officer, patrol sergeant, academy instructor, and most notably a member and team coordinator of the Honor Guard for 18 of his 20 years.
 Instructor McNamara now continues to pay it forward to families and departments in need as an employee of Oakey’s Funeral Service and Crematory.
 Instructor McNamara’s passion for drill and ceremony and attention to detail helped him build his own Honor Guard along with Honor Guards from police and fire departments around the Roanoke Valley, and since 2008 have made him an asset to the NHGA staff and its students.

-Instructor Martin, his daughter and two sons live in Roanoke Virginia where Toby is an Operations Battalion Chief with Roanoke County Fire and Rescue Department.
-He has been associated with the fire service since 1989 serving ten years as a volunteer before becoming a career Fire Medic.
+lives in Roanoke Virginia where Toby is the Deputy Chief of Operations with the Roanoke County Fire & Rescue Department.
+He has been associated with the fire service since 1989 serving ten years as a volunteer before becoming a career Firefighter/Medic.
 Toby is an Academy graduate and a Charter Member of his department’s Honor Guard that was established in 2006.
-He currently serves as the Coordinator for Roanoke’s Honor Guard and is a member of the Virginia Local Assistance State Team that assists public safety departments that suffer a Line of Duty Death.
+He currently serves as the Commander for Roanoke County’s Honor Guard and is a member of the Virginia Local Assistance State Team that assists public safety departments that suffer a Line of Duty Death.
 Toby’s Daughter Nicole is currently following in his footsteps working for Roanoke County, member of their guard and NHGA graduate herself, Toby’s son Teddy, who is also following in his footsteps, works for Spotsylvania Fire and EMS in Virginia and is waiting acceptance into their honor guard, Toby’s son Kristofer is not interested in the family business but is a successful courier.
 Toby’s attention to detail and commitment to honoring our fallen is exemplified in his service to assist as an Honor Guard Commander for the Virginia Fallen Firefighter Memorial Service and the National Fallen Firefighter Foundation Memorial Weekend in which he served as the Honor Guard Branch Director in 2017.
 His devotion to the fire service and the Academy is evident through his phrase used during the 2017 Memorial which was Line 6 of the Sentinel’s Creed, “my standard will remain perfection”.
 Toby is in the final stages of his career and is looking forward to retirement and living on a beach somewhere warm.

 Tim currently resides in Connecticut with his lovely bride of nearly 50 years.
 He credits his wife as being the most understanding woman on the planet, and they have raised a successful daughter together.
 His family first approach is one of the cornerstones that the National Honor Guard Academy is built on and no doubt has had a profound impact on him and his family.
 As a Mental Health Specialist, Tim recognizes the importance of prioritizing life’s many missions and that keeping family and self care centered is the key to maintaining balance.